Skip to content

 Note that we cannot use the word "_entity_owner" as a key in the properties as it has been reserved for internal use.

-Here is a simple example assuming the pipeline configuration pipeline_cfg has already been created:
+Here is a simple example assuming the task configuration multiply_task_cfg has already been created:

 1